cjwilburn/svn-migration-scripts/README.md

     $ java -jar svn-migration-scripts.jar github-push <username> [<owner>] <repository-name>
     > Password: ****

-This will push the Git repository in the current directory to the Bitbucket repository with the name `repository-name` owned by `owner`; if this repository does not exist, it is created, and if the `owner` option is omitted, it defaults to `username`. `username` and `password` are the credentials used to authenticate against Bitbucket.
-Typically, you might pass your organisation's Bitbucket team as the owner.
+This will push the Git repository in the current directory to the Bitbucket repository with the name `repository-name` owned by `owner`; if this repository does not exist, it is created, and if the `owner` option is omitted, it defaults to `username`. `username` and `password` are the credentials used to authenticate against Github.
+Typically, you might pass your organisation's Github team as the owner.
 If the repository is created by this command, it is created as a private repository.

 ##### Example